dnul/stadium_cnn/README.md

 # Project

+Built using a conda env + keras packages.
 The project is divided into 3 notebooks:

-- extract_stadiums.ipynb ( Feature Extraction ) We take satellite images and generate a dataset for training.
+- *extract_stadiums.ipynb* ( Feature Extraction ) We take satellite images and generate a dataset for training.
-- training_explained.ipynb ( Training ) We use the dataset to train a RNN capable of classifying satellite images.
+- *training_explained.ipynb* ( Training ) We use the dataset to train a RNN capable of classifying satellite images.
-- discover_explained.ipynb ( Discover ) We use the trained RNN to automatically find new samples in unseen data.
+- *discover_explained.ipynb* ( Discover ) We use the trained RNN to automatically find new samples in unseen data.

 # Results